FairwindsOps/pluto/README.md

 lunging-bat-metrics-server       Deployment   apps/v1                            false     false
 ```

+In case you have configured helm 2 with `--storage=secret`, you can add the optional `--helm-store secrets`.
+Default configuration for helm 2 is configmaps.

 If you only have access to a certain namespace (helm 3), or if you only want to see information for a single namespace, you can pass the `--namespace` or `-n` flag to restrict the output.
 Due to the way that helm2 stores configmaps, you will still need access to the tiller namespace if you are using helm 2.

 ```